-As shown in the previous table, the CRR introduced a new regulatory capital charge to cover the risk of mark-tomarket losses on expected counterparty risk to derivatives: Credit Valuation Adjustment (CVA).
+The CRR introduced a new regulatory capital charge to cover the risk of mark-to-market losses on expected counterparty risk to derivatives: Credit Valuation Adjustment (CVA).

-The CVA measures the risk from MTM losses due to deterioration in the credit quality of a counterparty to over-thecounter derivative transactions.
+The CVA measures the risk from MtM losses due to deterioration in the credit quality of a counterparty to overthe-counter derivative transactions.
 It is a complement to the counterparty credit risk charge that accounts for the risk of outright default of a counterparty.